Important Reminder: The City of London 2026 final tax bill June installment is due this month.

 Those living within the City of London boundaries who:

-Cats must be:
+Cats and dogs must be:

 Cat Spay/Neuter - $80